awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-cloudwatch-monitoring.md

 1. Select the check box next to your Auto Scaling group\.

-   A split pane opens up in the bottom part of the page, showing information about the group that's selected\.
+   A split pane opens up in the bottom of the page\.

 1. On the **Monitoring** tab, select the **Auto Scaling group metrics collection**, **Enable** check box located at the top of the page under **Auto Scaling**\.